arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ---
 title: 'Getting Started with Nicla Voice'
-description: 'Learn how to start to use the Nicla Voice and create your own machine learning audio models using Edge Impulse®'
+description: 'Learn how to start to use the Nicla Voice and create your own machine learning audio models using the Machine Learning Tools'
 tags:
   - Getting started
-  - Edge Impulse®
+  - Machine Learning Tools
 author: 'Benjamin Dannegård'
 libraries:
   - name: NDP